pytorch/xla/infra/tpu-pytorch-releases/README.md

 2. Create the trigger in GCP.
 Complete either of the steps below.

-    a) Either commit and merge the changed Terraform setup to master to get it automatically applied, or
+    a) Either commit and merge the changed Terraform setup to main to get it automatically applied, or

     b) apply manually only the newly created resource, see